List of KPI (Key Performance Indicators) Used in Hotel Front office

 6. Potential Average Rate Single and Double Rate:

-One of the main computation involved in the front office or revenue management is to calculate the hotel's yield statistics.
-Potential Average Rate provides the amount of revenue that would have been generated if all the rooms were sold at their published or rack rate.
+One of the main computations involved in the front office or revenue management is to calculate the hotel’s yield statistics.
+The potential Average Rate provides the amount of revenue that would have been generated if all the rooms were sold at their published or rack rate.

 Potential Average Single Rate = Single Room Revenue at Published Tariff or Rack Rate / Number of Rooms sold as singles